Life's busy, read it when you're ready!

 But there is another level on which Alleged can be appreciated.
 It is fun but also medicinal.
 What do I mean?
 Well, back in 1960 another film used a court case in 1925 Dayton, Tennessee as the setting for their film.
 And in the decades since then Inherit the Wind has been shown in public school classrooms across the US as a “based on true events” account of what happened back then.
 But whereas Alleged is mostly true, Inherit the Wind was mostly propaganda.

 Here’s what really happened.
 In 1925 Tennessee passed the Butler Act which forbid Tennessee public schools from teaching students that Man descended from a lower form.
-Dayton’s John Scopes was the first to be charged with violating the law and his trial garnered national attention when some big names “star” lawyers were enlisted: for the prosecution, the Scripture-quoting, mostly Bible-believing, 3-time presidential candidate William Jennings Bryan; and for the defense, Clarence Darrow, infamous for his defense of two indefensible child-killing clients.
+Dayton’s John Scopes was the first to be charged with violating the law and his trial garnered national attention when some big-name “star” lawyers were enlisted: for the prosecution, the Scripture-quoting, mostly Bible-believing, 3-time presidential candidate William Jennings Bryan; and for the defense, Clarence Darrow, infamous for his defense of two indefensible child-killing clients.
 These big names got the attention of one more: Baltimore Sun editor H. L. Mencken whose columns largely influenced how the trial was perceived by the nation.
 Scopes was found guilty and was fined $100 but because Mencken portrayed this as being a battle between Science and Christian ignorance, Scopes became a noble martyr, and evolutionists decisively won the publicity battle.

 Thirty-five years later Inherit the Wind built on Mencken’s work, but made Christians look even worse.
 Townspeople were shown as a lynch mob ready to kill Scopes, their minister a rabid dog, and their defender – William Jennings Bryan – an ignorant, boring blowhard.
 But it is this blatant misrepresentation of the trial that most colors how America remembers the “Scopes Monkey Trial.”

-So it was a joy and delight to see how this same trial portrayed accurately in Alleged.
+So it was a joy and delight to see this same trial portrayed accurately in Alleged.
 We learn that John Scopes, rather than being hated by the town, was helping it – the trial had been a publicity stunt from the beginning, with Scopes a willing participant.
 The hordes of reporters and visitors brought in by the trial were a welcome boost to a local economy that had been hit hard by the closure of the town mine.

 Cautions